 This might explain why so many governments are starting to test their own form of cryptocurrency.
 Which is a little ironic when you consider Bitcoin was created to circumvent the need for banks.

 Though it does illustrate how far once derided cryptocurrencies have come and how far they could go.

 Learn-To-Trade.com, Canada’s Leader in Stock Market Trading Courses

 The Forex market is the largest and most liquid market in the world.
 Each day, investors, currency speculators, corporations, governments, and banks trade $5.3 trillion in volume.
 By comparison, the New York Stock Exchange trades around $30 billion a day.
 To profit on trading Bitcoin and altcoins, you need to understand how cryptocurrencies work.
-The licensed, trading professionals at Learn-To-Trade.com can help.
+The licensed, trading professionals at Learn-To-Trade.com

 Learn-To-Trade.com is Canada’s oldest and leading provider of stock market trading courses.
 Those who take our stock market trading courses will learn how to trade with confidence and profit consistently.

 How do we do it?
 We will show you how to read stock charts, understand fundamentals, risk management, and capital preservation.
 You will also learn about Forex (currency) trading, commodities, futures, stock options, and stock index trading.

 Learn-To-Trade.com also has a unique Lifetime Membership that allows you to re-attend any part of the program as often as you’d like.

 To learn more about Learn-To-Trade.com’s stock market trading course, contact us at 416-510-5560 or by e-mail at email@example.com

 - “Cryptocurrency Market Capitalization,” coinmarketcap.com, September 25, 2017; https://coinmarketcap.com/coins/views/all/.